charlie-vf/the-hobbit-game/README.md

 ### **Name Selection**

 The name selection is the only open input in the game.
 I added the .capitalize() method so the User's name is capitalized, regardless of whether they added their own capital letter.
+Having a name selection allows for a more personalised experience for the User.

 ![Name Selection](docs/name-selection.png)